Totengeist/Shipyard/docs/api.rst

    Older versions will still be accessible.
 This allows users to upgrade ships to support new features added to The Last Starship.
 The ``(ref)`` will continue to point to the older version, but it's page will display a notice that it has been replaced.

+.. http:post:: /api/v1/ship/(ship_ref)/screenshots

+   Adds one or more screenshots to an existing ship.

+   :reqheader Authorization: optional bearer token to authenticate

 .. http:delete:: /api/v1/ship/(ref)